cervan1es/ParkNet/README.md

 ❗️ 2.
 When starting the program for the first time, you need to register an Admin account with the following Email: 'admin@parknet.com'

 ❗️ 3.
-When the Admin is creatin the 'Permit Pariff', make sure you specify the Vehicle Type ('C' for Car and 'M' for Motorbike), the Permit type (Daily, Weekly, Montlhy or Anual) and its respective price.
+When the Admin is creating the 'Permit Pariff', make sure you specify the Vehicle Type ('C' for Car and 'M' for Motorbike), the Permit type (Daily, Weekly, Montlhy or Anual) and its respective price.

 See an example of the recommended format below: